soundwrightpro/FRUITY-NILA/README.md

 * **Piano Roll** shown as "PR: " with track name and **Browser** when selected show on OLED
 * consolidated into one file for easier updates
 * status messages on OLED when corresponding buttons are pushed, eg. **auto** (shift + auto) now shows the snap setting on the OLED
+* **shift + 4D knob** activates the plugin picker, use the 4D knob directions (left, right, up, down) to choose the plugin you want to load (macOS, see known issues)
+* improvements with track names on OLED

 ## Known Issues
 * **scale, arp** buttons are exclusive to the Komplete Kontrol and the **ideas** button is exclusive to Machine.